Validation in higher education

 The National Delegation for Validation 2015–2019 was appointed by the Government to follow-up, support and promote coordinated development work in the area of validation.
 Its remit includes identifying what development action and changes are justified and presenting proposals to the Government that can strengthen validation work in education and working life.

-In this report the Delegation presents proposals to enable more people to have their prior learning assessed and recognised for credits in higher education.
+In this report ”Validation in higher education – for credit award and life-long learning” the Delegation presents proposals to enable more people to have their prior learning assessed and recognised for credits in higher education.

 Validation of skills and qualifications in higher education needs to increase